kschwank/paperwork-docker/README.md

 Build with

-docker build -t paperwork .
+docker build -t kschwank/paperwork-docker:stable .

 then run with

-docker run -ti --rm  -e DISPLAY=$DISPLAY -e HOME=/home/paperworker --privileged=true -v /dev/bus/usb:/dev/bus/usb -v /tmp/.X11-unix:/tmp/.X11-unix paperwork /bin/bash
+docker run -ti --rm -e DISPLAY=$DISPLAY -e HOME=/home/paperworker --privileged=true -v /dev/bus/usb:/dev/bus/usb -v /tmp/.X11-unix:/tmp/.X11-unix kschwank/paperwork-docker:stable

 with docker-compose you can also use the docker-compose.yml file to easily start the container with

 docker-compose up

-Issues:
-Documents are not displayed, yet